impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

-In retrospect, I also realize that I was mistaken about the output of a few previous tests.
-Rather than printing the Ruby version as output, the command's output is `'echo "$RBENV_VERSION"'`, i.e. an `echo` statement for `eval` to evaluate.
-My bad!
+This covers the same case as the previous test, but for the `fish` shell.

+### Unsetting the current Ruby version

 Next spec: